FabricMC/fabric-docs/develop/data-generation/block-models.md

 ### Using Texture Map {#using-texture-map}

 What does `TextureMapping` do?
-It actually provides the Resource Location that point to the textures.
-It technically behaves like a normal map - you associate a `TextureSlot` (Key) with an `Identifier` (Value).
+It actually provides the identifiers that point to the textures.
+It technically behaves like a normal map - you associate a `TextureSlot` (key) with an `Identifier` (value).

-You can either use the vanilla ones, like `TextureMapping.cube()`(which associates all TextureKeys with the same Resource Location), or create a new one, by creating a new instance and then using `.put()` to associate keys with values.
+You can either use the vanilla ones, like `TextureMapping.cube()`(which associates all `TextureKeys` with the same `Identifier`), or create a new one, by creating a new instance and then using `.put()` to associate keys with values.

 ::: tip
-`TextureMapping.cube()` associates all `TextureSlot`s with the same Resource Location, no matter how many of them there are!
+`TextureMapping.cube()` associates all `TextureSlot`s with the same `Identifier`, no matter how many of them there are!
 :::

 Since we want to use the Oak Log textures, but have the `BOTTOM`, `TOP` and `SIDE` `TextureSlot`s, we need to create a new one.